Eurovision Young Musicians 1982: Location

-The Free Trade Hall in Peter Street, Manchester, England, was the host venue for the first edition of the Eurovision Young Musicians.
+The Free Trade Hall in Peter Street, Manchester, England, was the host venue for the first edition of Eurovision Young Musicians.
 The Italian palazzo-style hall was built on a trapeziform site in ashlar sandstone.
 It has a two-storey, nine-bay facade and concealed roof.
 On Peter Street, its ground floor arcade has rectangular piers with round-headed arches and spandrels bearing the coats of arms of Lancashire towns that took part in the Anti-Corn Law movement.
 The upper floor has a colonnaded arcade, its tympana frieze is richly decorated with carved figures representing free trade, the arts, commerce, manufacture and the continents.
 Above the tympanum is a prominent cornice with balustraded parapet.
 The upper floor has paired Ionic columns to each bay and a tall window with a pedimented architrave behind a balustraded balcony.
 The return sides have three bays in a matching but simpler style of blank arches.
 The rear wall was rebuilt in 1950–51 with pilasters surmounted by relief figures representing the entertainment which took place in the old hall.
 The Large Hall was in a classical style with a coffered ceiling, the walls had wood panelling in oak, walnut and sycamore.

 Pevsner described it as "the noblest monument in the Cinquecento style in England", whilst Hartwell considered it "a classic which belongs in the canon of historic English architecture."